Jane Harris (writer)

 Jane Harris (born 1961) is a British writer of fiction and screenplays.
 Her novels have been published in over 20 territories worldwide and translated into many different languages (see The Observations and Gillespie and I).
-Her most recent work is the novel Sugar Money which has been shortlisted for several literary prizes.
+Her most recent work is the novel Sugar Money which was shortlisted for several literary prizes.

 Harris was nominated for the British Book Awards Newcomer of the Year (2007) and the Southbank Show/Times Breakthrough Award (2007), and was chosen as a Waterstones Author of the Future, also in 2007.

-Early life and career
+Early life

 Harris was born in Belfast, Northern Ireland, and spent her early childhood there before her parents moved in 1965 to Glasgow, Scotland.
 Upon leaving school, she studied English Literature and Drama at the University of Glasgow, then trained as an actress at the East 15 Acting School in London.
+At the end of the course, in order to obtain an Equity card from the actor's union, she formed a comedy trio called the Gumdrops, which was unsuccessful.

-After a few years of trying different careers, she worked various jobs abroad such as a dishwasher, a waitress, a chambermaid and an English language teacher.
-During this period, she began writing short stories while confined to her bed in Portugal with a bout of flu.
+After a few years of different jobs, such as a dishwasher, a waitress, a chambermaid and an English language teacher, began writing short stories while confined to her bed in Portugal with flu.

 On her return to Glasgow, several of her short stories were published in anthologies.
 In the early 1990s, she was a regular panelist on STV's Scottish Books program.

-She went on to obtain a Master's in Creative Writing at the University of East Anglia under Malcolm Bradbury.
-After gaining a distinction in her degree, she completed a PhD at the same university.
+She went on to obtain a Master's in Creative Writing at the University of East Anglia, and then completed a PhD at the same university.

+She lists her literary influences as Charles Dickens, Jane Austen, Muriel Spark, Henry James, Robert Louis Stevenson, Anne Tyler and Carol Shields.

+Harris was married to film and television director Tom Shankland but the couple divorced in 2020.

+Career

 After UEA, she completed a two-year stint as the Arts Council of Great Britain Writer-in-Residence at HM Prison Durham (1992–4).
 Following this, Harris worked as both a script and novel reader, and a script editor for film companies and The Literary Consultancy.
 She also taught creative writing for many years, principally at the University of East Anglia.

-Harris lives on the south coast of England.

-Themes in writing

-The Observations was acclaimed for the playful and compelling voice of its narrator, Bessy Buckley, and for its humorous treatment of dark themes.

-Reviews of her second novel, Gillespie and I, have remarked upon its themes of obsession and loneliness.

-Sugar Money, her third novel, deals with themes of slavery and freedom, innocence and experience, love and despair.

-Harris's work is also notable for dealing with characters on the edge of society.
-Other common issues in her work centre on family, immigration, exile, national identity, (particularly Scottish and Irish), crime, prostitution, madness, poverty, sexuality, gender roles and hypocrisy.